meltwater/drone-cache/README.md

 For detailed usage information and a list of available options please take a look at [usage](#usage) and [examples](#example-usage-of-drone-cache).
 If you want to learn more about custom cache keys, see [cache key templates](docs/cache_key_templates.md).

-> If you want to learn story behind it, you can read our [blogpost](https://underthehood.meltwater.com/blog/2019/04/10/making-drone-builds-10-times-faster/)!
+If you want to learn more about the story behind `drone-cache`, you can read our blogpost [Making Drone Builds 10 Times Faster!](https://underthehood.meltwater.com/blog/2019/04/10/making-drone-builds-10-times-faster/)!

 ## How does it work